 Poverty and Welfare Measurement on the Basis of Prospect Theory

-This paper examines the measurement of social welfare, poverty, and inequality, taking into account features that have been found to be important welfare determinants in behavioral economics.
-Most notably, we incorporate reference‐dependence, loss aversion, and diminishing sensitivity - aspects emphasized in Prospect Theory - to social welfare measurement.
-We suggest a new notion of equivalent income, the income level with which the individual would be as well off, evaluated using a standard concave utility function, as he actually is, evaluated with a reference‐dependent utility function.
+This paper examines the measurement of social welfare, poverty and inequality taking into account features that have been found to be important welfare determinants in behavioural economics.
+Most notably, we incorporate reference-dependence, loss aversion and diminishing sensitivity — aspects emphasized in prospect theory — to social welfare measurement.
+We suggest a new notion of equivalent income, the income level with which the individual would be as well off, evaluated using a standard concave utility function, as he or she actually is, evaluated with a reference-dependent utility function.
 We examine the differences between standard poverty and inequality measures based on observed income and measures that are calculated based on equivalent income.
-These differences are illustrated using household‐level panel data from Russia and Vietnam.
+These differences are illustrated using household-level panel data from Russia and Vietnam.

 JEL Classification: I32, O12